Brown Environmental Leadership Lab: Florida Keys

 Residential and Student Life

-• For the rest of the program, you will be sleeping on bunk beds in dormitory-style rooms grouped by gender identity at the MarineLab, which is a gated facility.
+• You will be sleeping on bunk beds in dormitory-style rooms at the MarineLab, which is a gated facility.
 The MarineLab also has indoor classrooms and labs, indoor bathrooms, a cafeteria and areas to relax or play games during free time.
 The classrooms, cafeteria and dormitories are all air-conditioned.

 • Program staff live on site and are available 24 hours a day to provide support and supervision.